 The article is structured as follows.
 In Section 2, the general conditions of the new family of the Generalized Potenciada Uniform Distribution are defined and discussed.
 Section 3 shows some interesting properties of the GPUD, such as hazard function, survival function, moment generator function, moments, and statistics as: quantile, median, asymmetry, and kurtosis.
 Section 4 uses the GPUD approach to generalize the work of Jayakumar and Sankaran (2016), allowing another family of distributions to be generated.
 This new family contains the parameter k as the power of the values of the random variable, which provides greater flexibility to this and other models.
-In this section discusses the expressions for estimating the parameters of the new generalization, and also presents a simulation study to determine the performance of maximum likelihood estimators for specific sample sizes.
-The usefulness of GPUD in Jayakumar and Sankaran (2016) generalization is shown in Section 5, where two real data set are used to fit the proposed model, and we demonstrate empirically that the GPUD is more appropriate than other competitive models as the Weibull, the Exponentiated Weibull (Pal et al., 2006), New Marshall-Olkin Weibull (Cui et al., 2020), and Marshall-Olkin Exponentiated (García et al., 2020).
-Finally, the conclusions are presented in Section 6.
+Section 4 also discusses expressions for estimating the parameters of the new generalization, and presents a simulation study to determine the performance of maximum likelihood estimators for specific sample sizes.
+The usefulness of GPUD by Jayakumar and Sankaran (2016) generalization is shown in Section 5, where two real data sets are used to fit the proposed model, and we demonstrate empirically that the GPUD is more appropriate than other competitive models, such as the Weibull, the Exponentiated Weibull (Pal et al., 2006), New Marshall-Olkin Weibull (Cui et al., 2020), and Marshall-Olkin Exponentiated (García et al., 2020).
+Finally, conclusions are presented in Section 6.

 Motivados por los resultados reportados previamente, Rondero-Guerrero et al. (2020) y considerando que las distribuciones estadísticas se aplican frecuentemente para modelar fenómenos reales en diferentes áreas como ciencias médicas, finanzas, ingeniería y economía, donde se incluye el análisis de las funciones de riesgo y sobrevivencia por su relevancia en el modelado de datos de diversos sistemas.
 Cabe señalar que nuestro modelo presenta un mejor ajuste de datos, lo que permite contar con una herramienta que potencialmente puede usarse, por ejemplo, para el diseño de políticas públicas de salud.